 “Computers are incredibly fast, accurate and stupid.
 Human beings are incredibly slow, inaccurate and brilliant.
 Together they are powerful beyond imagination.” — Albert Einstein

 Technology is apparent in the way I communicate.
 I use email and attached letters or documents, as opposed to the U.S. mail, to transmit written work product to my clients and other counsel.
-The mail is used only when required, such as to serve legal documents, or when it is the only or best alternative.
-Large file transfers, which do not lend themselves to transfer by email, are securely forwarded via DropSend or, if not confidential, uploaded and retrieved from my DropBox.
+Secure, encrypted email is used when appropriate.
+U.S. mail is used only when required, such as to serve legal documents, or when it is the only or best alternative.
+Sensitive documents or large file transfers, which do not lend themselves to transfer by standard email, may be securely forwarded via DropSend or, once I am retained, uploaded or retrieved from my SmartVault®.

 I use this website to communicate with clients and the general public regarding issues of interest to me which concern my practice.
-Clients can conveniently download forms, documents, or instructions to assist in my representation without any interaction with me.
+Clients can conveniently download forms, documents, or instructions to assist in my representation and upload documents to their case file without any interaction with me.

 I use Outlook to compose, send, and receive email.
 It seamlessly integrates with Word, Acrobat, TextAloud, Dragon, SpamBayes, and Deadlines.
 It automatically sorts incoming and outgoing email and alerts me when I have unread email.
 I use it to store contact information and to keep my docket, calendar, reminder, and to-do lists.